nitrogenlabs/lex/README.md

 }
 ```

-If no AI provider is configured when you run an AI-powered command, Lex will prompt you to choose a provider or look for environment variables (e.g., `OPENAI_API_KEY`).
+No AI provider configured?
+No problem!
+Lex will guide you through setting one up when you run an AI-powered command.

 For detailed documentation on AI features, see `packages/lex/docs/ai-configuration.md`.

 ## Programmatic Usage

-In addition to the command-line interface, you can use Lex programmatically in your JavaScript or TypeScript applications:
+**Unleash Lex's full potential in your JavaScript applications!** Beyond the command line, Lex offers a powerful programmatic API that lets you integrate its capabilities directly into your build scripts, automation workflows, or custom tools.

 ```javascript
 // ESM import